JoanyNeres/OLX_Clone/ReadMe.txt

+The project is the first academic exercise of the Degree Web Full Stack course at Lets Code school to create a new code exploring the layout and functionality of the page https://www.olx.com.br/

-O projeto trata-se de um exercício acadêmico do curso Degree Web Full Stack da escola Lets Code com o objetivo de criar um novo código explorando o layout e as funcionalidade da página https://www.olx.com.br/
+O projeto trata-se do primeiro exercício acadêmico do curso Degree Web Full Stack da escola Lets Code com o objetivo de criar um novo código explorando o layout e as funcionalidade da página https://www.olx.com.br/